facebook/folly/README.md

 ### What's in it?

-Because of folly's fairly flat structure, the best way to see what's in it is to look at the headers in [top level `folly/` directory](https://github.com/facebook/folly/tree/master/folly).
+Because of folly's fairly flat structure, the best way to see what's in it is to look at the headers in the [top level `folly/` directory](https://github.com/facebook/folly/tree/master/folly).
 You can also check the [`docs` folder](folly/docs) for documentation, starting with the [overview](folly/docs/Overview.md).